andrewgomez1992/andrewgomez1992/README.md

 - 👯 I’m looking to collaborate on **projects that will improve the world**

-- 🤝 I’m looking for help with **finding a job in the Tech Industry**

 - 👨‍💻 All of my projects are available at [drew-gomez.com](http://drew-gomez.com)

 - 💬 Ask me about **React, JavaScript, HTML, CSS, Nodejs, Express, Jest**